simonmichael/hledger_site/dev/Pull-requests.md

 hledger follows documentation-driven design.
-It is in fact highly effective, and highly recommended, to draft and discuss the new docs (or haddocks) before writing any code.
+It is in fact highly effective, and highly recommended, to write the new docs (help text/reference manual/haddocks/developer README..) before writing any code.
 You can share a rough draft on IRC, on the mail list, in an issue comment, or in a "WIP" PR starting with just the proposed docs commit.